JLupanow/new-site/_projects/2020-11-Task-Analysis-App-for-Neurodiverse-Users.md

 ## The Challenge

-In the field of applied behavior analysis, there are two concepts that are often used: task analysis and visual scheduling.
+In the field of applied behavior analysis, there are two concepts that are often used: task analysis[^1] and visual scheduling[^2].
 Currently on the market, there are apps that do one or the other, but there is no app that does both.
 Moreover, these **existing apps are outdated and child-like in design**, which can be insulting to older users and feel out of place even for younger users used to popular modern apps.